aibtcdev/agent-tools-ts/src/aibtc-dao/README.md

 ## Notes on Proposal Lifecycle

-Proposals follow a standard life cycle:
+Proposals follow a standard lifecycle:

 1. **Creation**: A token holder submits a proposal
 2. **Voting**: Token holders vote based on their balance at proposal creation